 Want to learn more about a Challenge-Based Approach to procurement and market research?
 If you are a CIO, click below to sign up for the webinar.
 Not available for the webinar?
 Click here to get on the wait list for our eBook on this topic ... coming soon.

-That said, too often legacy procurement is a barrier to getting the hard work of digital transformation done.
+Too often legacy procurement is a barrier to getting the hard work of digital transformation done.
 This is especially true today, when we - and other experts - are seeing the need to rethink how residents interact with government in dire times - be it the result of COVID-19, wildfires, hurricanes, or the rising tide of homelessness.

 Going forward, we see three pathways for government to take advantage of a Challenge-Based Approach to digital transformation … to reduce risk, decrease costs, and accelerate timetables.